Skip to main content

 Default value

-#In JavaScript, uninitialized variables are undefined
+In JavaScript, uninitialized variables are undefined.

-.
-Because numbers are objects in Dart, even uninitialized variables with numeric types have the value null
+In Dart, uninitialized variables have an initial value of null.
+Because numbers are objects in Dart, even uninitialized variables with numeric types have the value null.

 // JavaScript